 Data scientists are growing in demand across the world in a wide range of industries, ranging from healthcare and automotive to science and research.
 Organizations are continuously collecting and generating data—and data scientists help us analyze and make sense of it.
 While many companies have entire teams of data scientists in-house, not many can afford to hire full-time data scientists.
-Smaller organizations usually hire a data scientist on a freelance, on-demand basis.
+Smaller organizations usually hire a freelance data scientist or consult experts on an on-demand basis.

 Looking to hire a data scientist?
 Post your project on Kolabtree and get quotes from experts for free.